maxime-lair/maxime-lair/roadTo/os_concepts/virtualization.md

 ![image](https://user-images.githubusercontent.com/72258375/148470128-6ff475ae-6eef-42db-81ec-7aede56cb8f9.png)

-*Note:* IOMMU is physically present inside the CPU, but It is easier to represent it like this for now.

 There is two memory management units in a CPU:
 - MMU (*Memory management unit*), to translate *CPU-visible virtual address* <-> *physical address*
 - IOMMU (*Input output memory management unit*), to translate *device-visible virtual address* <-> *physical address*